 Along similar lines, when you’ve donated the clothing that no longer fits, be mindful of the way you replace them.
 There’s no time like the present to become a conscious consumer, and if you haven’t already, shifting from synthetic fibered clothing to natural fibers like cotton and hemp can help stop the microfiber pollution our oceans and waterways are currently being bombarded with.
 Try a Guppyfriend washing bag to catch any synthetic microfibers released by the remaining clothes that happen to contain them.

-It’s something you probably already do, but keeping things organized is the best way to have a smoothly operating back to school routine that will carry through the semester.
-Start your kids on the laundry mastery path by giving them two laundry baskets, one for whites and one for everything else.
+Keeping things organized is the best way to have a smooth back to school routine that will carry through the semester.
+Start your kids on the path to laundry mastery by giving them two laundry baskets, one for whites and one for everything else.
 This will keep them lasting longer, make them easier to keep separated, and allow you to combine loads of laundry when you don’t have enough white laundry to justify running a load.

 Cutting down laundry time (and expenses)